11/SlackEmojis/README.md

 # Slack Emojis

 ### How to Mass Upload
-Sadly, Slack doesn't offer an endpoint for users to mass upload emojis to.
+Sadly, Slack doesn't offer an endpoint for users to mass upload emojis.
 Lucky for us though, there is a work-around.

 1. Download this repo: `git clone https://github.com/11/slack-emojis.git`
 2. Install this Chrome extension: http://bit.ly/2fPY8el